PacificBiosciences/pypeFLOW/presentation/pypeFLOW_tutorial.rst

 subclasses of ``PypeTaskBase``)

 One needs to specify the input and output data objects within the decorator.
-The data objects can be referred with the task function that gets wrapped.
+The data objects can be referred within the task function that gets wrapped.

 Example: